astral-projects/gomoku-mobile/README.md

 The application communicates with the API using the [OkHttp](https://square.github.io/okhttp/) library, which is an `HTTP client` for Android and Java.

+To abstract the communication with the API, the application uses the [ApiConnection](./app/src/main/java/gomoku/http/utils/ApiConnection.kt) class, which is responsible for making the HTTP requests to the API and parsing the responses into the corresponding models.

-The service layer of the application is responsible for communicating with the API and is divided into the following packages:
+The service layer of the application is responsible for communicating with the API.
+In the [service](./app/src/main/java/gomoku/http/service) package, there are few services:

-TODO()

----
+- `ApiGameService`: responsible for communicating with the API's game endpoints;
+- `ApiUserService`: responsible for communicating with the API's user endpoints;
+- `ApiVariantsService`: responsible for communicating with the API's variant endpoints.

+Leveraging the capabilities of the API's URL templating, the services mentioned above use utility functions that build such templates into an actual URI.

+The `fetchRecipes` function employs OkHttp to make asynchronous calls, adeptly parsing the responses into a list of Recipe objects.
+Its counterpart, `findRecipeUri`, seamlessly navigates stored recipe URIs based on provided **relations**.

 ### Critical Analysis